Careers and Leavers' Destinations

-A careers booklet outlining important information about careers evening and post-16 choices can be found here.
+Click here for the 2017 careers booklet outlining important information about careers evening and post-16 choices.

 An independent careers adviser is based at Ashby School two days a week, giving free information, advice, guidance and support to students on a range of issues.
 Careers adviser Mrs Marie Miller is in school every Tuesday and Thursday to discuss education, training, careers, apprenticeships, jobs and student finances.